kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Expected a `;` - start: 3169, end: 3172
 ✖ Expected a `;` - start: 3194, end: 3197
 ✖ Expected a `;` - start: 3222, end: 3225
-✖ The left hand side of the arrow is not destructible  - start: 3266, end: 3269 ✖ Expected a `;` - start: 3282, end: 3285
+✖ The left hand side of the arrow is not destructible  - start: 3250, end: 3253 ✖ The left hand side of the arrow is not destructible  - start: 3266, end: 3269 ✖ Expected a `;` - start: 3282, end: 3285
 ✖ The left hand side of the arrow is not destructible  - start: 3301, end: 3304